ellysh/video-game-bots/BotsClassification/game-application.md

 ![Local Game Application Scheme](game-local-application.png)

 The game server should be excluded from the scheme.
 All player actions and game conditions affect the application's memory only and keep storing on the local PC.
-Please note that the state of game objects is stored both on game server side and on game client side in case of on-line games.
+Please note that the state of the game objects is stored both on game server side and on game client side in case of on-line games.
 But the server side information have a priority.
-This means that if the state of game objects on server side and client side differs the server side state will be chosen as genuine.
-Nobody controls correctness of the game objects state in memory in case of single player game.
+This means that if the state of game objects on server side and client side differs the server side state will be chosen as a genuine.
+Nobody controls correctness of the game objects state in a memory in case of a single player game.

-Mechanism of game application working with keyboard and screen through OS, drivers and system libraries stay the same for single player and on-line games.
+Mechanism of the game application working with a keyboard and a screen through OS, drivers and system libraries stay the same for single player and on-line games.